openwisp/ansible-openwisp2/README.md

 The line `become: "{{ become | default('yes') }}"` means ansible  will use the `sudo` program to run each command.
-You may remove this line if you don't need it (eg: if you are using the `root` user).
+You may remove this line if you don't need it (eg: if you are using the `root` user on the production server).

+You may replace `openwisp2` on the `hosts` field with your production server's hostname if you desire.

-Substitute `openwisp2@openwisp2.mydomain.com` with what you deem most appropiate as default sender for emails sent by OpenWISP 2.
+Substitute `openwisp2@openwisp2.mydomain.com` with what you deem most appropriate as default sender for emails sent by OpenWISP 2.

 Run the playbook